Rodjfreitas/four-card-feature-section-master/four-card-feature-section-master/README.md

 I used the margin-bottom, top and left properties individually on the cards, as I wasn't successful in universally editing them on the div where the cards were inserted.

-fix update: Fix Update: I found a better solution to the issue reported above.
+fix update: I found a better solution to the issue reported above.

 ```css
 .Cards{width: 260px;position: absolute;top: 230px;}